pallets/werkzeug/docs/quickstart.rst

 response conditional against a request.
 Which means that if the request can assure that it has the information already, no data besides the headers is sent over the network which saves traffic.
-For that you should set at least an etag (which is used for comparison) and the date header and then call :class:`~Request.make_conditional` with the request object.
+For that you should set at least an ETag (which is used for comparison) and the date header and then call :class:`~Request.make_conditional` with the request object.

 The response is modified accordingly (status code changed, response body